piotryordanov/blog/content/posts/the-case-for-ramda.md

 ]
 +++

+[Ramda](https://ramdajs.com) is swiss toolbox of javascript functional programming.
+I have decided to use it in my

 And here is another interesting case of ramda
 This is a very interesting case of what we are doing to do